KSHJ

-KSHJ (1430 kHz) is a Catholic religious radio station in Houston, Texas.
+KSHJ (1430 AM) is a Catholic radio station in Houston, Texas.
 It is part of the Guadalupe Radio Network, and is owned by La Promesa Foundation.
 Some programming from EWTN Radio is also on the schedule.
 The studios and offices are located in Southeast Houston.

-KSHJ broadcasts at 5,000 watts by day.
-But to protect other stations on AM 1430, it reduces power to 1,000 watts at night.
-A directional antenna is used at all times.
-The transmitter is off Pleasantville Street in the Pleasantville neighborhood of Houston.
+KSHJ's transmitter is off Pleasantville Street in the Pleasantville neighborhood of Houston.
 Programming is also heard on an FM translator, 96.1 K241CO.